PEP 696 – Type defaults for TypeVarLikes

 , and a type checker

-should flag this an error.
+should flag this as an error.

 DefaultStrT = TypeVar("DefaultStrT", default=str)